This post may include affiliate links; see our disclosure policy.

-The Singapore sling is a classic cocktail with loads of variations…here’s how to make it the real way!
+The Singapore sling is a classic cocktail with loads of variations: here’s how to make it the classic way!
 It’s complex, fruity, bubbly and just plain fun.

-The Singapore sling is a gin cocktail invented in Singapore around 1915.
-It was most likely created by a bartender at the Raffles Hotel.
+The Singapore sling is a gin cocktail invented in Singapore around 1915, most likely created by a bartender at the Raffles Hotel.
 A classic “sling” is made with water, sweetener and liquor.
-The Singapore sling is a variation on a gin sling with some added ingredients.
-It’s essentially a single serving punch.
-Today there are lots of variations on the theme of this recipe.
-Some bartenders even make a shortcut version using gin, sour mix and grenadine.
-But we think that’s cheating!
-Here’s how to make a Singapore sling…the real way.
+The Singapore sling is a variation on a gin sling with some added ingredients: essentially a single serving punch.

 - Gin